MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Reconnecting consumes packets around 6 KB for TLS connection, device authentication, and retrieving a device twin, but saves battery capacity if the device wakes up only once or twice per day.
 Bundle messages together to decrease TLS overhead.
 Keeping alive consumes hundreds of bytes, but keeping the connection alive saves network costs if the device wakes up every few hours or less.

 DPS reduces device lifecycle management costs from zero-touch provisioning to retirement, but connecting to DPS consumes network cost for TLS and authentication.
-To reduce network traffic, the device should cache IoT Hub information when it's provisioned, and then connect to IoT Hub directly until it needs to reprovision.
+To reduce network traffic, devices should cache IoT Hub information during provisioning, and then connect to IoT Hub directly until they need to reprovision.
 For more information, see [Send a provisioning request from the device](/azure/iot-dps/how-to-reprovision#send-a-provisioning-request-from-the-device).

 ## Interaction and reporting layer

 As IoT handles time-series data, there are many interactions from a large number of devices.
-Reporting and visualizing this IoT data realizes the value of the data.
+Reporting and visualizing realizes the value of this data.
 Intuitive and simplified user experiences and well-designed data interactions are costly to build.

 [Grafana](https://grafana.com/) is an open-source data visualization tool that provides optimized dashboards for time-series data.
 Grafana communities provide examples that you can reuse and customize in your environment.
 You can implement metrics and dashboard from time-series data with less effort.
 Azure provides a [Grafana plug-in for Azure Monitor](/azure/azure-monitor/visualize/grafana-plugin).